 In terms of refinishing, I restore heirlooms and breath new life into pieces with paint and/or stain.
 I specialize in custom colour staining and also wicker repair.

-Here at Seats on the Beach, we provide chair caning and other seat weaving services primarily in Charleston, South Carolina and other regional sea island areas.
+Welcome to Seats on the Beach.
+We are a small family chair caning and seat weaving business, providing chair caning and other seat weaving services primarily in Charleston, South Carolina, and other regional sea island areas.

-We also offer uncommon and decorative weaving patterns.
 Call or email today for an appointment and to discuss your chair seat weaving needs!
-And visit our Facebook page for more photos of our work.
+Visit our Facebook page for more photos of our work.

 We are a proud Cottage level member of The SeatWeavers’ Guild, Inc.®

 If you are looking to refurbish that old chair and seat, look no further than This Old Seat Chair Caning.
 Restoring memories is our specialty!